 You should also keep a bandage around your wart (unless your dermatologist recommends otherwise) so it has a better chance of healing, and there’s less of a chance that you’ll further infect yourself, or someone else.

-If you have one or more warts that are not responding to at-home treatment, it might be time to seek the professional opinion of an experienced dermatologist in Spring.
+If you have one or more warts that are not responding to at-home treatment, it might be time to seek the professional opinion of an experienced dermatologist.
 Dr. Perri at Perri Dermatology may recommend cryotherapy, which uses liquid nitrogen to freeze the wart.
 Cryotherapy only takes about a minute to perform and doesn’t require any anesthesia.